MarcinGargala/contract-tests/README.md

-# contract-tests
+# Contract test

-This repo is meant for contract test POC with java and kotlin as identical examples
+The goal of this project is to show how test communication between micro-services with Contract test.

+## Consumer driven contracts

+## Producer driven contracts